What will I learn in the HCC Core Classes?

-If I take IS 600 can it count as an elective?
+If I take IS 600 to fulfill my programming requirement (if applicable), can it count as an elective?

-If you choose to take IS 600 it can either count as an elective or be used to fulfill your programming requirement.
-It cannot be used for both.
+If you choose to take IS 600 it can count as an elective and be used to fulfill your programming requirement.

 Can I take any classes over the summer?

 We rarely offer elective or Core HCC courses in the summer or winter semester.
 However, some students have used this time to fulfill their programming requirement or do an independent study or MS thesis with a faculty member.